 - Appeared briefly in Billy Crystal's 2001 movie "61*" as pitcher Hoyt Wilhelm, who was known for throwing knuckleballs.

-- He resides in Paradise Valley...he has a daughter, Julie, and 3 boys, Brett, Casey and Clark.
+- He resides in Paradise Valley…he has 3 boys: Brett, Casey and Clark.

-- Is in his first season with the D-backs, serving as the pre- and postgame show host and secondary radio play-by-play announcer.
+- Is in his fourth season with the D-backs, serving as the pre- and postgame show host and secondary radio play-by-play announcer.

-- Also in his 10th season on Sirius/XM MLB Network Radio and fifth on "Power Alley"...in that role, has served as the station's on-site host for the League Division Series, League Championship Series and annual Winter Meetings.
+- Also in his 13th season on Sirius/XM MLB Network Radio and sixth on "Power Alley" ... in that role, has served as the station's on-site host for the League Division Series, League Championship Series and annual Winter Meetings.

 - Was the play-by-play announcer for the Double-A Bowie Baysox, an affiliate of the Baltimore Orioles, from 2010-11.

 - Was a sports producer and reporter for WGN Radio in Chicago for 8 years from 2000-07.

 - Held various sports radio positions in Indiana and Iowa from 1996-2000.

 - The Lake Forest, Ill., native graduated from Loras College in Dubuque, Iowa.

 - He and his wife, Erika, reside in Scottsdale.

 - Is in his 21st season as the play-by-play voice on D-backs Spanish broadcasts…joined the team in 1999.

 - Also covers the D-backs by writing a daily column for El Imparcial, Hermosillo's daily newspaper, and writes a weekly column for La Estrella de Tucson.

 - A 31-year veteran broadcaster for the Mexican Pacific League's Hermosillo Naranjeros, who won the 2014 Caribbean Series.